Purpose of the Assignment

 • Support the project team and mentor them as and when required

-• Support in advocacy and communication, including development of branding and communication material, etc.
+• Support in development of research papers, training modules, documentation reports, case studies, tool kits; branding and communication material, etc.

 • Regularly interact with the government officials and other stakeholders; and sharing progress through presentation and case studies, seeking feedback and involvement, etc.

 • Organizing joint city visits with the identified stakeholders for better understanding of the project and activities; to identify strengths/weaknesses in the program implementation and provide feedback and technical assistance for timely corrections

 • Assist in the preparation of monthly/quarterly reports for submission

 • Review and guide states and cities in the implementation of the reform

 • Review documentation submitted by project partners, teams and consultants.